-If you are dissatisfied with UPMC Health Plan's decision regarding your Second Level Complaint, you may have the right to file an appeal of our decision with the Pennsylvania Department of Health.
+If you are dissatisfied with UPMC Health Plan's decision regarding your Second Level Complaint, you may have the right to file an appeal of our decision with the Pennsylvania Department of Health or Pennsylvania Insurance Department.
 Your appeal must be filed within fifteen (15) calendar days after you receive the Second Level Complaint Review Committee's decision letter.
 The Committee's decision letter will contain the contact information for the Department of Health.